jimbo111/stock_trading/README.md

 ---

-*Built with ❤️ for quantitative researchers and algo traders*
+_Built with for quantitative researchers and algo traders_